AndrewConway/ConcreteSTV/act/CasualVacanciesAmbiguities.md

 * TVA is the rounded down version of the sum over `i` of `Vi`, then the quota is calculated, which may be fractional if TVA is odd.
 * TVA is the sum over `i` of the rounded down version of `Vi`, then the quota is calculated, which may be fractional if TVA is odd.
 * TVA is the sum over `i` of `Vi`, then the quota is calculated, then the quota is rounded down.
-* Multiple round downs may occur
+* Multiple round downs may occur.

-I will ignore the last as it is the least plausible interpretation of the English.
+I will ignore the last as it is the least plausible interpretation of the English, and, besides, any combination involving rounding down each `Vi` has the same problem as described in the next paragraph, and the remaining combination is equivalent to the third option above.

 I reject the second of these also as it is surely not what any sane drafter would have intended as it means the quota could end up being less than half the continuing votes, and a candidate could get elected when another candidate is preferenced higher